 Overvoltage protection (OVP) is fully variable within the range 1V to 66V.
-The OVP limit is set via the screwdriver adjustable OVP preset potentiometer, accessible through a hole in the front panel immediately above the OVP key.
+For CPX400S and CPX400SP in Local mode the OVP limit is set via the screwdriver adjustable OVP preset potentiometer, accessible through a hole in the front panel immediately above the OVP key.
 Rotating the preset clockwise increases the limit, which can be read directly on the user display by pressing the OVP key beneath the preset.
+When in remote control mode (CPX400SP only) an independent OVP value is used which is set via the RS232, USB, LAN (LXI) or GPIB interfaces (default value 66V); see the Remote Command section for further details.
 If the voltage on the output exceeds the set OVP for any reason, including an externally forced voltage, the output will be tripped off.